 - Provide employees with information about where to go, who to see, and how their day will go before the first day.
 Make sure that details about parking, security, and commonly asked questions are addressed.
 Video tours are an ideal way to share this with your new hires.

 - Take care of essential paperwork ahead of time.
 This reduces the work required on the first day and allows employees to move straight to more active onboarding.
 Online video tutorials are an effective support for this paperwork.

 - Make sure employees have the name and contact information for key staff, including their supervisors and human resources.

 Pre-boarding can be done via email, online, or through video.
 You can even provide pre-boarding information on paper when an employee is hired.

-Modern onboarding is moving out of the traditional classroom, and in new directions.
-Implementing some of these ideas can make onboarding more exciting for your employees, help them get on-target with productivity, and work to create a unified (and happy) corporate culture.
+Modern onboarding is moving out of the traditional office space, and in new directions.
+Implementing some of these strategies can make onboarding more rewarding for your employees, help them reach maximum productivity, and work to create a unified (and happy) corporate culture.

 Good onboarding makes a difference for companies, for managers and for new hires.
 Setting up your new employees for success benefits everyone in the office, from the top down.